In an open letter sent today, Having Kids is urging the American Academy of Pediatrics to consider a new policy statement on family planning.

-Fair Start Movement is asking the Academy to adopt and advocate for a new family planning model.
+Having Kids is asking the Academy to adopt and advocate for a new family planning model.
 Pediatricians can, and should, help lead the most important change to protect our future.

 - The most effective way to address many of the impacts on our environment and other species, like climate change, is by choosing smaller families.
 Yes, it’s more effective than changing diet or forms of transportation.